Iron Galaxy

 Iron Galaxy Studios, LLC is an American video game developer studio based in Chicago, Illinois, with additional studios in Orlando, Florida, and Nashville, Tennessee.
 Iron Galaxy often collaborates with publishers and developers to provide "technical consulting", port games to different platforms, co-development, lead development, and support.

-Iron Galaxy is most known for its lead development of Rumbleverse and Killer Instinct (2013 video game) Seasons 2 & 3, as well as its port work for PC and console games.
+Iron Galaxy is most known for its lead development of Rumbleverse and Killer Instinct reboot Seasons 2 & 3, as well as its port work for PC and console games.

 History

 First projects

 Iron Galaxy was founded by Dave Lang in 2008 as a work-for-hire support and technical consulting studio.
-Lang had worked for Midway Games for several years before using his contacts at Capcom to get work porting games like Bionic Commando and Dark Void.
+Lang had worked for Midway Games for several years before using his contacts at Capcom to get work porting games such as Bionic Commando and Dark Void.

 Lang eventually was able to gain the trust of Capcom and Iron Galaxy developed Street Fighter III: 3rd Strike Online Edition, released in 2011.
 Capcom also hired Iron Galaxy to port Marvel vs Capcom Origins and DarkStalkers Resurrection.

 Original games

 In 2011, Microsoft approached Iron Galaxy to pitch an original game for the Kinect.
 The company developed a concept where the player uses motion controls to destroy castles, similar to Angry Birds.
 Iron Galaxy released Wreckateer, its first original property, in July 2012.

-In 2013, Iron Galaxy teamed up with One True Game Studios to release the parody fighting game Divekick on PlayStation 3, Vita, and Windows.
+In 2013, Iron Galaxy worked with One True Game Studios to release the parody fighting game Divekick on PlayStation 3, Vita, and Windows.
 A second studio in Orlando was opened to assist with development.
-An updated version of the game, called Divekick: Addition Edition, launched on PlayStation 4 and Xbox One.
+An updated version of the game, called Divekick: Addition Edition, released on PlayStation 4 and Xbox One.

 Arkham games

 Iron Galaxy worked on the Windows port of Batman: Arkham Origins.
 Upon release in 2013, the PC version suffered from numerous bugs and performance issues.
 After some initial fixes were released, Warner Bros.
-Games announced in February 2014 that it would not be addressing many of the game's lingering problems.
+Games announced in February 2014 that it would not be addressing the game's remaining bugs and glitches.

 In 2015, Iron Galaxy returned to work on the PC port for Batman: Arkham Knight.
-However, this version of the game was plagued by serious performance issues.
+This version of the game was also plagued by serious performance issues.
 Just days after release, WB pulled the game from sale.
-Reports indicated that Warner Bros. knew the bad state of the game and chose to ship it anyway.
+Reports indicated that Warner Bros. knew of the game's issues prior to release.
 Rocksteady, developer of the console versions, worked to fix the PC port's issues.
 After four months, Arkham Knight was put back on sale in October.